ygdes/miniMAC_5L/docs/info.md

 ![](Hammer18_circuit.png)

 Conveniently, the same sea-of-XOR is identical, both for encoding and decoding, and the decoding side is "recursive" such that it amplifies any transmission error at the receiving end.
-The cost in latency, in both cases, is just a XOR in the critical datapath:
+The sorted avalanche for a single bitflip is : 7 8 8 8 8 9 9 9 9 1 12 13 14 15 15 15 15 15 (total=200).
+The 64 XOR2 gates have a propagation delay of 10 gates, yet the effective latency in the system is just one XOR in the critical datapath:

 ![](Hammer_codec_3w.png)

 These very different types of circuits are complementary, together they provide very strong scrambling, eliminate problems inherent with classical LFSRs, and detect errors very early.
-With an equivalent of 56 bits of state and uncrashable mathematics, the system is tailored for safety and early retransmission to save bandwidth/latency and reduce buffer sizes (and cost).
+With an equivalent of 56 bits of state and uncrashable mathematics, the system remains fast, compact and tailored for safety and early retransmission to save bandwidth/latency and reduce buffer sizes (and cost).

 An external circuit is required to implement the higher-level protocol, buffering and retransmission logic.

 ## How it works

-The Hammer stage works in one cycle while gPEAC requires two cycles.
-The overall latency is 3 cycles, a sequence that is internally started when data is initially input with Den=1.
-Due to pin constraints, the 19-bit data words are transmitted in two cycles with 9-bit half-words.
+The gPEAC requires two cycles:

-- For encoding, the input data goest through gPEAC (2 cycles) then Hammer.
+- For encoding, the input data goes through gPEAC then Hammer is inserted at the end of the last cycle.

-- For decoding, the scrambled data goes through Hammer then 2 cycles of gPEAC descrambling
+- For decoding, the scrambled data goes through Hammer at the start of the first cycle of gPEAC descrambling.

-Data output takes two more cycles.
-But even at the default 50MHz clock speed, that's 25M×18 bits or 450Mbps.

-Two of the three stages can overlap, so it's all pipelined to provide a throughput of 1 every other clock pulse.
-The 2 cycles of operand feeding match the 2 cycles of gPEAC.
-Setting Den=1 during 2 consecutive cycles is an error.
+Due to pin constraints, the 18-bit data words are transmitted in two cycles with 9-bit half-words.
+Counting input and output (2 cycles each), the overall latency is 5 cycles, following a sequence that is internally started when data is initially input with Den=1.
+Even at the low default 50MHz clock speed, that's still a bandwidth of 25M×18=450Mbps: fast enough to oversaturate a Cat5 twisted pair.

-This tile contains four main pipelined units:
+This tile contains four main pipelined units, sequenced by a shift register:

 - the input unit assembles a 18-bit word from two consecutive 9-bit halfwords
 - the encode unit scrambles 17 bits and generates a 18-bit word